List of Nashville Sounds owners and executives

 The Nashville Sounds Minor League Baseball team has played in Nashville, Tennessee, since being established in 1978 as an expansion team of the Double-A Southern League.
-They moved up to Triple-A in 1985 as members of the American Association before joining the Pacific Coast League in 1998.
-They were placed in the Triple-A East in 2021, but this became the International League in 2022.
+They moved up to Triple-A in 1985 as members of the American Association, joined the Pacific Coast League in 1998, and were placed in the Triple-A East in 2021 before it was renamed the International League in 2022.
 The Sounds were originally owned by a local group, headed by Larry Schmittou, which included baseball figures, country musicians, and businessmen.
 Shares in the team have subsequently changed hands multiple times.
 Since 2009, the Sounds have been owned by MFP Baseball, composed of real estate investors Masahiro Honzawa and Frank Ward.

-In the franchise's history, 15 general managers (GMs) have been employed to oversee day-to-day operations.
+In the franchise's history, 15 general managers (GMs) have been employed to run the team's day-to-day business operations.
 Among the responsibilities of the general manager are overseeing ticket and advertising sales, developing corporate relationships, managing front office and game-day staff, and maintaining the team's player development license with their Major League Baseball affiliate.
 The longest-tenured general manager is Larry Schmittou with 13 years of service to the team in that role from 1980 to 1982 and 1987 to 1996.
 Adam English has been the Sounds' GM since October 2021.